Ford to triple exports from India with new $1 billion plant

 | SANAND, India

-SANAND, India Ford Motor Co (F.N) plans to triple exports from India with a $1 billion (668.72 million pounds) plant that will be one of its most heavily automated in Asia, offsetting slower sales inside the country with a push to sell more local production abroad.
+SANAND, India Ford Motor Co (F.N) plans to triple exports from India with a $1 billion plant that will be one of its most heavily automated in Asia, offsetting slower sales inside the country with a push to sell more local production abroad.

 The factory, opened on Thursday in the western state of Gujarat, will nearly double Ford's production capacity in India to 610,000 engines and 440,000 vehicles a year.
 It will make engines and compact cars such as the EcoSport, a small SUV, and the Figo Aspire sedan.